OVER 100 PUNCHING TECHNIQUES!

 - 1-2-1-2-(3) – classic blitz combination, using fast straight punches to surprise opponents and exploit openings.
 Learn how to be aggressive (but NOT predictable) with this simple combo.

 - 1-2-3-2 – classic “Mexican style” combination, the MUST KNOW combo for being aggressive.
-What areas to focus on in this combination, different timings and rhythms to be more aggressive, and getting into position faster to land your power punches.
-Learn the right position that lets you land big rights and hooks while making you a more elusive target to hit.
+Learn the right position and timing, to land big rights and hooks while still being hard to hit.

 - 1-2-3-2 – classic “Mexican style” combination.
 This MUST KNOW combo puts you in position to land big rights and hooks while still being hard to hit.
 Learn the timing to make this combo extra deadly.